mie-lab/3d-landuse-planning/README.md

 ## Paper Results Reproducibility Workflow:

 The workflow consists of subprocesses executed via `main.py`.
 Follow these steps to reproduce the 3D landuse planning paper tables and figures.
 -  In addition to the input data upload, [download](https://doi.org/10.5281/zenodo.14646814) the output data generated by the full workflow and place it in the `data_submission/output/` folder.
-Note that setting up the blazegraph with all necessary data can take some time up to an hour.

-1. **Setup Blazegraph Namespaces:**
+1. **Setup Blazegraph Namespaces** [Expected runtime: 60min]:
    ```
    python main.py setup-reproducibility-blazegraph
    ```